First cabinet of Donald Trump: Michele Sison (acting)

 Michele J. Sison served in this position from January 20 until January 27, 2017.

-Nikki Haley
+Nikki Haley (2017–2018)

 Trump officially announced Governor Nikki Haley from South Carolina as his selection for this role on November 23, 2016.
 She was confirmed on January 24, 2017, and subsequently resigned as South Carolina governor.
 Haley supported Marco Rubio in the Republican primaries and caucuses, but later endorsed Trump as the presumptive Republican nominee.
 Haley's lieutenant governor, Henry McMaster, who was an early supporter of Trump, was also under consideration for a role in the Trump administration, but since he did not accept such a role, he succeeded to the governorship of South Carolina upon Haley's resignation.
 On October 9, 2018, Haley announced that she was resigning her position as Ambassador effective at the end of 2018.

 Jonathan Cohen (acting)

 Jonathan Cohen served in this position from June 8 until November 17, 2019.